 “I never thought the write-up could be as challenging as it has been.” — email from a 537 BSc Hs Thesis student.
 March 28, 2016

 This document outlines most of the ‘what’ to do.
-You should also carefully read more about ‘how’ to write.
-In addition to reading the suggestions in this page, you should read these additional links:
+You should also carefully read more about ‘how’ to write, which is covered in more detail by some of these sources:

 Read this explanation in the 2016 Bulletin of the Ecological Society of America: Scientific Writing Made Easy